SajidHShanta/SwiftUI-practice-repo/README.md

    * ### [Core Data Relationships](https://github.com/SajidHShanta/CoreData-SwiftUI/tree/main/CoreDataRelationships/CoreDataRelationships)
       Create and manage multiple Core Data entities that have relationships between them.
 We develop a mock application that contains three types of entities: Businesses, Departments, and Employees.
 These entities will have many relationships between them, including one-to-one and one-to-many relationships!
+* ## Multi Threading
+   [Multi Threading](PracticeSiwftUI/PracticeSiwftUI/BackgroundThread) with background threads and queues.
+By default, all code executed on the "main thread", however, if the main thread ever gets overwhelmed with tasks, it can slow down, freeze, or even crash our app.
+Apple provides us with easy access to many other threads that we can use to offload some of the work!
+How to add different threads, how to perform tasks on a background thread, and how to return back to the main thread afterward.
+We usually use Multi Threading in data intensive tasks, such as downloading data from the internet.
 * ## ..

 ## Acknowledgement